Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 Best & Worst Years for Mercury Mariner 2nd Generation (2008-2011)

 The second-gen Mariner, hitting the streets in 2008, was Mercury’s chance to turn things up a notch.
-They focused on giving the SUV a new look, advanced tech, and enhanced safety features.
+They focused on giving the SUV a fresh look, advanced tech, and improved safety features.

 But not all years are created equal.
-The years to be wary of?
+The years to be cautious of?
 2008 through 2010.
 The brilliant star?
 That would be 2011.

 The Best Year: 2011

 Looking for the cream of the Mariner crop?
-The 2011 model is your prime choice.
+The 2011 model is your top choice.
 Here’s why:

 - A 2.5L I4 that strikes a nice balance between zip and efficiency (21 city/27 highway MPG)